probmods/ppaml2016/chapters/5-data.md

 - Resources
   - This is a shortened version of MH's BDA course.
   - http://forestdb.org/models/bayesian-data-analysis.html
-    -In contrast to this page, we might want 2-3 real datasets -Content
-  - *MH to revise content*
-  -Input/output of data
+-Content
   - Occam's razor
   - Various models useful for BDA
   - Use BDA to compare two of the models shown earlier on a dataset